atikrahman1/cvetracker/README.md

 # CVE Tracker Script

-This script automates the process of identifying and notifying about Common Vulnerabilities and Exposures (CVEs) associated with specific products or CPEs (Common Platform Enumerations).
-It integrates with Slack to send notifications, logs each execution, and appends newly discovered CVEs to a JSON file (`reported.json`).
+This **CVE Tracker** is a wrapper script designed to automate the detection, tracking, and reporting of Common Vulnerabilities and Exposures (CVEs) for specific products or Common Platform Enumerations (CPEs).
+The script leverages the **`cvemap`** tool to fetch vulnerability information from various sources.
+It processes the results, sends notifications to Slack, and logs all relevant details in a JSON file (`reported.json`) to avoid duplicate reports.

+With this script, security teams can:
+- Automate CVE discovery based on product names or CPEs.
+- Get real-time Slack notifications for critical vulnerabilities.
+- Track previously reported vulnerabilities in a centralized JSON file.
+- Simplify repetitive security tasks and integrate with other monitoring tools.

+This script is especially useful for DevSecOps teams, security researchers, and system administrators who need a streamlined way to monitor vulnerabilities in their infrastructure or applications.

 ## Features